Aguirre, the Wrath of God: Filming

 All of the actors spoke their dialogue in English.
 The members of the cast and crew came from sixteen countries, and English was the only common language among them.
 In addition, Herzog felt that shooting Aguirre in English would improve the film's chances for international distribution.
 However, the small amount of money that had been set aside for post-synchronization "left Peru with the man in charge of the process; both absconded en route".
-The English-language track was ultimately replaced by a higher-quality German language version, which was post-synched after production was completed.
-Herzog claims that Kinski requested too much money for the dubbing session, and so his lines were performed by another actor.
+The English-language track was ultimately replaced by a higher-quality German-language version, which was dubbed after production was completed.
+According to Herzog, Kinski requested too much money for the dubbing session, and so his lines were performed by another actor.

 The low budget precluded the use of stunt men or elaborate special effects.
 Cinematography in many scenes was done in order to accommodate the inclement weather and terrain of the region, with the camera lens often being obscured by rainwater and mud when the cast moved through thicker regions of the jungle.
 The cast and crew climbed up mountains, experienced the adverse conditions of the jungle, and rode Amazonian river rapids on rafts built by locals.
 At one point, a storm caused a river to flood, covering the film sets in several feet of water and destroying all the rafts built for the film.
 This flooding was immediately incorporated into the story, as a sequence including a flood and subsequent rebuilding of rafts was shot.

 The camera used to shoot the film was stolen by Herzog from the Munich Film School.
 Years later, Herzog recalled:

 It was a very simple 35mm camera, one I used on many other films, so I do not consider it a theft.
 For me, it was truly a necessity.
 I wanted to make films and needed a camera.
 I had some sort of natural right to this tool.
 If you need air to breathe, and you are locked in a room, you have to take a chisel and hammer and break down a wall.
 It is your absolute right.